 You're using an old browser.
 You might have some problems using our site.
 Please upgrade.

-In this per-mile fundraiser, the following activities are allowed: Running, Walking.
+In this per-mile fundraiser, the following activities are allowed: Running.
 Here's how it works:

 An ambitious young athlete, 16-year old Winter Vinecki has been making waves in the sport of triathlon, running and skiing.
 Racing since the age of five, her competitive spirit has compelled her to be the best.
 By the age of nine, she found herself competing in an Olympic Distance triathlon; a distance usually reserved for seasoned adult triathletes.
 Winter initially had thoughts of racing as a means of bringing light to the growing epidemic of childhood obesity.
 This all changed one spring morning.
 In May 2008, Winter experienced personal hardship that would prove to be the defining moment in her life and career as an athlete.
 After a series of medical tests, her dad, Michael, was diagnosed with a rare and aggressive form of prostate cancer and only survived for ten months following his diagnosis.
 Winter found her true cause in which to race for, founding Team Winter, a 501 (c) 3 non-profit, to honor her dad.
 The grim outcome was met not only with sadness, but with determination.
 Winter vowed to do everything in her power to put an end to prostate cancer and help find a cure so that other families wouldn’t have to endure the personal hardships that her family continues to go through.
 Thus, Team Winter became a vessel for funding prostate cancer research and raising prostate cancer awareness on a global scale.
 A portion of the proceeds raised has already helped researchers develop a drug that is currently in clinical trials and could of potentially helped treat her dad’s cancer.